nickf57/TakeHomeTech/README.md

 ### Peak detection

-Peak detection is performed using scipy.signals.find_peaks with basic assumptions provided for peak distances and widths.
-Better performance in peak calling can likely be obtained by further optimization of finding parameters and/or implementation of a custom peak detection method.
-Additionally peak normalization can go far in ensuring peak finding parameters are useful across disparate assay types.
+Peak detection is performed using scipy.signals.find_peaks with basic assumptions for peak center distances and widths.
+Better performance in peak calling can likely be obtained by further optimization of parameters and/or implementation of a custom peak detection method.
+Additionally, peak normalization can go far in ensuring peak finding parameters are consistent across disparate assay types.
 In my opinion, finding peak centers is generally an easier task than finding boundaries which requires more nuance.
 As such, improvements here would likely be low priority.

 ### Baseline Estimation

 Chromatogram baselines are estimated via a 3rd degree polynomial performed on isolated background data.
 Isolated background is obtained by excising a fixed number of data points around each peak center.
-This method of background isolation is servicable, but leaves room for more refined isolation based on accurate peak borders.
+This method of background isolation is adequate, but leaves room for more refined isolation based on accurate peak borders.
 Relatedly, the estimated baseline can be improved by utilizing splines rather than relying on a single function over the entirety of the chromatogram.

 ### Peak Integration

 Peak integration is performed via numerical methods (simpson or trapezoidal integration).
-Provided enough data points are available, numerical methods provide a very close approximation to the definitive solution.
-An alternative method commonly used is to fit a Gaussian function to each peak and calculate areas via the definite integral.
+Provided enough data points are available, numerical methods provide a very close approximation to definitive solutions.
+An alternative method is to fit a Gaussian function to each peak and calculate areas via the definite integral.
 One benefit to using numerical methods is generally better performance in integration of asymmetrical peaks, though performance can deteriorate with low data point frequency across a peak.

 ### Basic Tests